rust-lang/rust/src/doc/rustc-dev-guide/src/profiling.md

 Since most of the time compiling rustc is spent in LLVM, the idea is that by reducing the amount of code passed to LLVM, compiling rustc gets faster.

+To use `cargo-llvm-lines` together with somewhat custom rustc build process, you can use `-C save-temps` to obtain required LLVM IR.
+The option preserves temporary work products created during compilation.
+Among those is LLVM IR that represents an input to the optimization pipeline; ideal for our purposes.
+It is stored in files with `*.no-opt.bc` extension in LLVM bitcode format.

 Example usage:
 ```
 cargo install cargo-llvm-lines